KoBeWi/Metroidvania-System/README.md

 ## Getting started

 MetSys is an addon and you install it normally - by copying the "addons/MetroidvaniaSystem" folder from this repository to the "addons/" directory in your project (create it if it doesn't exists).
 Once you copy the folder, go to Project -> Project Settings -> Plugins and tick the checkbox next to MetSys.
 Note that when the plugin is enabled for the first time, the editor will restart to properly setup the singleton.
-Once the plguin is activated, you will see MetSys button at the top of the Godot editor, next to 2D/3D views.
+Once the plugin is activated, you will see MetSys button at the top of the Godot editor, next to 2D/3D views.

 ![](Media/IntroductionButton.png)